Resting Neurons, Active Insights: Robustifying Activation Sparsity in LLMs via Spontaneity: Spontaneous Neurons

-We focus our analysis on the decoder layers of transformer-based LLMs, where each layer consists of attention heads and MLP blocks.
-Unlike prior works \cite{wang2024coreinferacceleratinglargelanguage, wang2025corematchingcoadaptivesparseinference} that primarily emphasize MLP blocks, we treat attention and MLP components uniformly, referring to them collectively as \emph{blocks}.

-In most LLMs, the forward pass of a block can be expressed as either a single linear mapping or a composition of linear mappings.
-For attention and MLP, the transformations are given by
+In this section, we present \textbf{spontaneous neurons (SPON)}, a lightweight mechanism designed to complement \emph{input activation sparsity} by stabilizing representations while preserving its efficiency benefits.
+We focus our analysis on the decoder layers of transformer-based LLMs, where each layer consists of attention heads and MLP modules, and the forward pass of a layer can be expressed as a composition of linear mappings with non-linear operations.